 8. Houses in multiple occupation (HMOs)

-A houses in multiple occupation (HMO) is a property occupied by 3 or more people of 2 or more households.
+A house in multiple occupation (HMO) is a property occupied by 3 or more people of 2 or more households.
 A household can be a single person or several members of the same family.
 This includes bedsits, hostels, self-contained flats and shared houses.

 Houses fully converted into self-contained flats will not generally be HMOs provided that they were/are converted in accordance with the 1991 Building Regulations.

 Some HMOs are required by law to be licensed by the local authority under the Housing Act 2004.
 These are HMOs which are made up of 5 or more people of 2 or more households, where at least 2 households share amenities for example bathrooms, kitchens, etc. This is due to changes to HMO licenses that came into effect on 1 October 2018.

-The current fees for mandatory HMO licences are as follows:
+The current HMO licence fees are as follows: